-§201.6(c)(2)(ii), §201.6(c)(3)(ii), §201.6(d)(3) The Town does not currently participate in the NFIP, but has expressed interest in potentially joining the program.
+§201.6(c)(2)(ii), §201.6(c)(3)(ii), §201.6(d)(3) The Town does not currently participate in the NFIP, but has expressed interest in potentially joining the program in addition to the Community Rating System (CRS) Program.
 No areas of the Town lie within a Special Flood Hazard Area.
 More information on repetitive loss properties, NFIP policies and claims, and the CRS program can be found in Chapter 6: Coastal Flooding and Chapter 9: The Region.